jeffoconnorau/AGMPowerCLI/GCBDR.md

 # Overview
-This document describes how to configure PowerShell access to the Google Cloud Backup and DR Management Console.
+This document describes how to configure PowerShell access to the Backup and DR Management Console.
 This document will also provide guidance if you are converting from Actifio GO

 ## Prerequisites
-To perform Google Cloud Backup and DR PowerShell operations, you need the following:
+To perform Backup and DR PowerShell operations, you need the following:

 1. A Service Account with the correct roles needs to be selected or created in the relevant project  (that's the project that has access to the Management Console)
 1. A host to run that service account, either: